2017-2018 LEGISLATIVE SESSION

-1. The committee shall provide adequate opportunity for the public to review and analyze every bill in its final form before the committee votes to recommend “do pass.”
+- The committee shall provide adequate opportunity for the public to review and analyze every bill in its final form before the committee votes to recommend “do pass.”
 No bill may be heard or acted upon by the committee unless the committee analysis has been made available to the author and to the public prior to the day of the hearing.
-JR21.6

-2. Any bill heard by the committee shall be presented by the bill’s author.
+- Any bill heard by the committee shall be presented by the bill’s author.
 In special circumstances when the author is unable to present a bill, the author may designate, under prior written arrangement with the chair, another member of the Legislature or a member of the author’s staff to present the bill for the author.
 A registered lobbyist shall not present a bill before the committee.
-JR21.6

 VOTE IN COMMITTEE

-2. The vote of a majority of the membership of a standing committee shall be required to report a bill, constitutional amendment, concurrent resolution, or joint resolution out of committee.
+- The vote of a majority of the membership of a standing committee shall be required to report a bill, constitutional amendment, concurrent resolution, or joint resolution out of committee.
 A vote of a majority of all members of a standing committee who are present and voting shall be required to report a Senate resolution out of committee.
 SR21.7

 Further consideration of a bill that has been voted out of the committee or defeated, shall be by reconsideration only as follows: SR21.5(k)

-Any bill that has been laid on the table and that is removed from the table at a later meeting shall not be heard again until a subsequent meeting of the committee after being calendared in the Daily File and after notice.
+Any bill that has been laid on the table and that is removed from the table at a later meeting may not be heard again until a subsequent meeting of the committee after being calendared in the Daily File and after notice.
 SR21.5(l)